datacarpentry/wrangling-genomics/lessons/01-automating_a_workflow.md

 My file name is untrimmed_fastq/SRR098026.fastq
 ```

-The second was is a little more complicated to set up and requires the shebang line we talked about earlier.
+The second way is a little more complicated to set up and requires the shebang line we talked about earlier.

 The first step, which only needs to be done once, is to modify the 'permissions' of the text file so that the shell knows the file is executable.